Ceremonial shield from the Tombs of Vergina

-The ceremonial shield of the Tombs of Vergina is a decorative shield found in the Royal Tombs at Aigai (now known as Vergina) in Northeast Greece.
+The ceremonial shield of the Tombs of Vergina is a decorative shield found in the Royal Tombs at Aigai (now known as Vergina) in Northeastern Greece.
 The shield was found alongside other lavish grave goods and the remains of family members of Alexander the Great, including Philip II of Macedon.
 The ceremonial shield dates to the late fourth century B.C.E. and was discovered in 1976.

 Background

 Aigai served as the capital of Macedon until the fifth century BCE, when the capital was moved to Pella.
 After this move the area was still used as a burial site for elite and royal families.
 The shield was discovered in the second of three tombs being excavated as part of an archaeological dig in 1976.
 It was accompanied by other military related artifacts and the remains of a middle-aged man and woman.